yashrb24/popl-project/code-external/code-external-README.md

 ### Usage

 1. **Compile Your Code:**
-   - Use `clang` to compile your code to LLVM bitcode.
+   - Use `clang` to compile your C code to LLVM bitcode.
 For example:
      ```bash
      clang -emit-llvm -c -g your_code.c -o your_code.bc
+     ```
+   - Note that klee currently works with llvm 13 and clang 13 so if you want to run this outside the docker container, ensure the clang       version is clang 13
+   - To install clang 13 and llvm 13 on ubuntu run
+     ```bash
+     sudo apt-get install clang-13 llvm-13 llvm-13-dev llvm-13-tools
+     ```
+   - To compile your Rust code to LLVM bitcode, ensure you are using rustc version 1.59.0 which compiles to llvm 13
+   -  To change the rust version use
+     ```bash
+     rustup override set 1.59.0
+     ```
+   - to compile the rust file llvm bitcode use
+     ```bash
+     rustc --emit=llvm-bc my_rust_code.rs
      ```

 2. **Run KLEE:**